EhsanParsania/ERC-777/README.md

 npm i

-npx hardhat node
+npm run node

-npm run deploy:local
+npm run deploy

 ### do not forget put your private key on .secret file to init the wallet